Military service and conscription for autistic people: Sweden

 Sweden excludes people with autism and ADHD from conscription and military service.
 Through the Swedish government agency Equality Ombudsman (Diskrimineringsombudsmannen), neurodiversity advocates argued that the Swedish military's policy of not conscripting autistic individuals was a form of discrimination.

 Until 2021, Swedish military authorities excluded individuals with ADHD from conscription and denied their enlistment applications.
 In 2022, they implemented a change for ADHD: military enlistment became possible for those with mild ADHD who could "clearly prove that they had not required medication, contact with the medical system for treatment, or other support measures for more than three years."
 Individuals who could not meet this standard, or other people with ADHD, remained excluded.
 However, at that time, the Swedish military authorities did not change the rules for autistic individuals and firmly denied military service to those with autism.

 In 2023, the Swedish military authorities firmly excluded autistic individuals from conscription.
 In response, Swedish neurodiversity advocates, through the Equality Ombudsman, filed a lawsuit arguing that the military's policy constituted discrimination against people with autism.

 In 2024, Sweden continued to exclude autistic people from conscription, and it firmly rejected military enlistment applications from men with autism.
 Working through the Diskrimineringsombudsmannen, neurodiversity advocates argued that the administrative decision to deny military enlistment to an autistic person violated anti-discrimination laws.
 The Diskrimineringsombudsmannen subsequently filed a lawsuit against the military authorities on April 25, 2024.
 The district court then stayed the case on December 19, 2024.

 In 2020, Erik Fenn was denied military enlistment by Swedish authorities and disqualified from the conscription assessment based solely on his autism diagnosis.
 Using the government agency Diskrimineringsombudsmannen, neurodiversity advocates argued that the Swedish military authorities had violated anti-discrimination laws.
 The Diskrimineringsombudsmannen then filed a lawsuit against the Swedish military on November 21, 2022, asserting this violation.
 They won the case at the Stockholm District Court on November 19, 2024.
 Following the victory, Fenn was recognized as eligible for conscription, overturning his previous exclusion.
 The Swedish Armed Forces have since appealed the ruling on December 10, 2024.
 The main trial at the Svea Court of Appeal is scheduled for late January 2026.
-As of March 2025, Erik Fenn is serving on the front lines in the war in Ukraine. where he died on June 31, 2025.
+Erik Fenn served on the front lines in the war in Ukraine, where he died on June 31, 2025.

 In 2025, A 17-year-old named Samantha was rejected from Swedish military conscription solely because of her autism diagnosis, a decision she calls a "disappointment."
 Samantha, who views her autism and ADHD as strengths, feels it is unfair that she is barred from serving while some of her friends who were selected have no desire to join the military.

 As of March 18, 2025, Swedish military authorities are facing seven lawsuits alleging that their rejection of military enlistment applications from individuals with autism violated anti-discrimination laws.